yyli28/d2mr-assessment-yyli28/01_data-cleaning/02_cleaning-level-2/data-cleaning-assessment-yyli28.md

 <!-- Explanation of demonstrated unassessed objectives below this line -->

 I used use frequent, informative comments in code and markdown.
+I found and understood documentation for R packages and functions.
+I followed a coding style guide.
+I named and differentiated R data types.

 <!-- Explanation of demonstrated unassessed objectives above this line -->